Best daily deals

 For $149, the Nothing Ear 1 has a lot to offer.

-Nothing nails all the essentials for a true wireless earbud: good sound, active noise cancellation, and a comfortable fit.
+Nothing nails all the essentials for a true wireless earbud: good sound, active noise cancelation, and a comfortable fit.
 Extras like IPX4 waterproofing, auto play/pause, and wireless charging has the Nothing Ear 1 standing above the crowded market of budget earbuds.

 Nothing Ear 1